Does Connecticut require an electrical license?

 Should I join an electrician union in Connecticut?

 Joining an electrician’s union in your area can be a helpful way to get started as an electrician.
-Several IBEW chapters have five-year apprenticeship programs with on-site training facilities.
+Several IBEW chapters, such as the IBEW Chapter 488, in Wester Connecticut, have five-year apprenticeship programs with on-site training facilities.
 If accepted into the program, the union provides health insurance and a retirement pension.
 The union also can help you as you move forward in your career by sharing local job openings.
 Many self-employed electricians depend on unions for their work-related benefits.

 How to use your electrician license to get a job